UMassCDS/slurmcollie/docs/Modeling approach.md

 	5. Border Marsh
 	6. Other Vegetation or Bare Ground
 - Scott is highly interested in distinguishing among the three Transitional Marsh classes--that would be super-useful.
+- We want to try multi-stage classification, e.g., veg/water/bare ground on 1st pass, then finer veg types on second pass.
+- pars\/classes.txt defines various classification schemes.
+We'll reclassify on the fly on fit_model and predict_fit.
+## Renaming predictors
+In order to combine across sites, we'll need to treat comparable predictors together, e.g., rename  02Aug19_OTH_Low_Mica_Ortho and 26Jul19_WES_Low_Mica_Ortho to midsummer_Low_Mica_Ortho.
+Rather than rename geoTIFFs, I'm inclined to come up with a mapping file to index these on the fly.
+Ryan has a good sense of how to lump these.
+I need to come up with a scheme.
+We'll have a parameter file, lump_fields.txt or something that defines these, and a function that can be called by fit_model and predict_fit.
 ## Sampling strategy
 - Transect polys are 2 m wide, varying lengths
 - Previous runs used all 8 cm pixels within polys (transects are 25 pixels wide).
 We believe the resulting spatial autocorrelation contaminated the OOB estimates, and expect it would also contaminate true holdouts if they were simply randomly-selected points.